RebelFire/Project-No-Destination/README.md

 # Project No Destination
  Simple Subway Surfer clone.
 I developed it to practice my c# skill.
 I tried to practice clean code and develope a game clone in 1 week.
 Link for playable version will be added after day 7.
+3rd party assets are licenced under cc0 and not included in this repo.
+I listed all 3rd party assets i used in this project.

  3rd party assets i use:
  - [hand painted tools from sicon](https://sicon.itch.io/hand-painted-tools)